nikakvo/GKI_Kernel_SukiSU/README.md

 (wipes only the per-version build directories — `.repo/`, `common/`, `prebuilts/` — keeps shared repos and the AVB signing key intact)

 ### GitHub Actions

+> **CI builds thin LTO, not full.** Full LTO peaks around 27 GB RAM, more than a GitHub runner has, so Actions builds use thin LTO.
+These are usable but are **not** the tested release binaries — the official releases are built locally with full LTO and flashed on-device first.

 #### Method 1: Build a single version
 1. Go to the **Actions** tab